JackXueIndiana/Azure-Logic-Apps-Workflows/README.md

 The returned body is directly fed to the caller.

 ## Workflow 2
 Based on if the value of user_email is ended with ".com" or not, two Response actions return different IP addresses.

+## Testing
-For example, if Http request with body of
+From Postman, Https POST calls are made with the URL from the wf1 http trgger's (system generated at creation time).
+For example, if a ttp request with body of
 ~~~
-{"email":"abcd@abcd.com"}
+{
+  "email":"abcd@abcd.com"
+}
 ~~~
 The response of whole workflows is
 ~~~